magento/architecture/design-documents/service-isolation/distributed-auth.md

 #### What do we need for isolated services?
 Authenticating a user is an operation which will be performed for every client request.
-All client requests will be directed to _front node_ which will be calling remote service contracts who are actually doing all the work.
+All client requests will be directed to _front node_ (BFF) which will be calling remote service contracts who are actually doing all the work.
 Considering the circumstances it makes sense to try to avoid for front node to have to make remote requests every time we want to authenticate a user and since all HTTP requests will be going through the _front node_ it should be able to perform authenticating operations as independent as possible.

+There's also the need to pass authentication information along when services communicate with each other so that _UserContextInterface_ may be initialized on each service node.

 #### What needs to be done for isolated services?
 With current situation it's already pretty easy to prepare auth mechanism for microservices - most work is done in a